comScore pixel

 Snow Park snow report:

-The Snow Park snow report is: Lifts open - unreported.
-Our model predicted 0 cm (0 inches) of snow fell over the last 6 days between Tuesday 19 of May at 12AM and Monday 25 of May at 12AM at the mid mountain level.
+The Snow Park snow report is: out of 0 Lifts open.
+Our model predicted that 11cm (4 inches) of snow fell over 36 hours between Tuesday 07 of July at 9PM and Thursday 09 of July at 9AM NZST at the mid mountain level.
+Compacted depth will be less.

 Fresh snow depth: